Alexandria Ocasio-Cortez: Other issues

 On July 1, after the Supreme Court ruled in Trump v.
 United States that presidents have immunity from criminal prosecution for official actions, Ocasio-Cortez announced she would file articles of impeachment against justices.
 She said the court was corrupt and that Congress must defend the nation against an "authoritarian capture".
-On July 10, Ocasio-Cortez officially introduced articles of impeachment against justices Clarence Thomas and Samuel Alito, co-sponsored by seven House Democrats.
-The resolution accused the justices of failing to recuse themselves from cases despite personal bias and not disclosing lavish gifts they received.
-The resolution cited the involvement of Ginni Thomas in attempts to overturn the 2020 election and the presence of "Stop the Steal" symbols on Alito's properties as personal bias.
+On July 10, Ocasio-Cortez officially introduced articles of impeachment against Justices Clarence Thomas and Samuel Alito, cosponsored by seven House Democrats.
+The resolution accused the justices of failing to recuse themselves from cases despite personal bias and of not disclosing lavish gifts they received.
+The resolution cited Ginni Thomas's involvement in attempts to overturn the 2020 United States presidential election and the presence of "Stop the Steal" symbols on Alito's properties as personal bias.
 In a statement, she said that corruption in the court had become a constitutional crisis that threatened democracy.
 Legal experts said the case would likely fail, but was still important because it drew attention to the justices' conduct.

+In February 2026, Ocasio-Cortez attended the 62nd Munich Security Conference in Munich, Germany.
+She argued that liberal democracies must deliver "material gains for the working class" to resist authoritarian movements and said that Trump's foreign policy sought to create "an age of authoritarianism" by replacing the rules-based order with spheres of influence.
+She described the war in Gaza as a genocide and said that Western powers' inconsistent application of the rules-based order weakened democracies.
+At the conference, when asked whether the United States should commit troops to defend Taiwan against a Chinese invasion, Ocasio-Cortez paused before referring to the United States' longstanding policy and saying that the goal should be to avoid reaching that point.
+Later during the trip, at an event at the Technical University of Berlin, she incorrectly said that Venezuela was "below the equator".